epam/ai-dial/docs/user-guide.md

 ### Search and Filter

 The **Search** box can be utilized to find conversations and folders by their names.
-If you have any share d conversations, you can apply **Shared by me** filter to sort them out.
+If you have any shared conversations, you can apply **Shared by me** filter to sort them out.

 ![](./img/search-conv.png)